sitewhere/sitewhere.github.io/integration/mule.md

 Now click the green arrow to the right of the first device assignment in the list, which will open the *View Assignment* page.
 At the top of the page there is an **Emulate Assignment** button.
 Click the button to open the assignment emulator.
 By default, the emulator is not connected to SiteWhere.
-Clicking the **Connect** button above the map will establish an MQTT connection from your browser to the MQTT broker running on our SiteWhere instance in the cloud.
+Clicking the **Connect** button above the map will establish an MQTT connection from your browser to the MQTT broker SiteWhere is using for event input.
 If the connection has been established, the button will turn green and its text will show as **Connected** as shown below:

 <a href="{{ site.url }}/images/integration/mule/emulator-connected.png" data-lightbox="architecture" title="Emulator with Connection">